stackhpc/ansible-kayobe-automation-workflows/roles/github/README.md

 - `github_final_hook`: a hook that occurs after the kayobe automation task has finished.

-A hook must be defined within the variables file for the playbook should be a scalar block string.
+A hook must be defined as a variable and should be a scalar block string.

 ```yaml
 github_checkout_hook: |